Chagoury Group

 Chagoury Group is a Nigerian multinational business conglomerate headquartered in Lagos, Lagos State.
 Founded in 1971 by Gilbert R. Chagoury and Ronald Chagoury, their businesses include construction and property development, flour mills, water bottling and purification, glass manufacturing, insurance, hotels, furniture manufacturing, telecommunications, transportation, IT, catering and international financing.

 Real estate development

 Projects include the Eko Atlantic City, located next to Victoria Island in Lagos State.
 The project will be built on reclaimed land that has been lost to coastal erosion.

 Industrial division

-The Grands Moulins du Bénin Flour Mill began production in 1972 and now produces 250 metric tons of wheat flour per day, with wheat imported from France and the USA.
+The Grands Moulins du Bénin Flour Mill began production in 1972 and now produces 250 metric tons of wheat flour per day, with wheat imported from France and the US.